-When you are on the go often, having a low base weight is important.
+When you live your life on the go, having a low base weight is important.
 The base weight is the weight of your backpack when it is totally empty.

 If your baggage allowance is only 8 kilos, you can see how important it is to have a backpack weigh as little as possible.
 If your backpack’s base weight is more than 2 kilos, well then you only have 6 kilos to work with as you pack your stuff.

 Weight is definitely something to keep in mind anyway, especially if you are traveling on those super picky European airlines.